discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-Since the `timestamps` Collection has the author ID in it, you `.get()` it and then sum it up with the `cooldownAmount` variable, in order to get the correct expiration timestamp.
-You then check to see if it's actually expired or not.
+Since the `timestamps` Collection has the author's ID in it as a key, you `.get()` it and then sum it up with the `cooldownAmount` variable to get the correct expiration timestamp.
+You then check to see if it's expired or not.

 If the `expirationTime` has not passed, you return a message letting the user know how much time is left until they can use that command again.
-As you will see shortly, the author ID should be deleted from the `timestamps` Collection upon expiration, but you should take this extra precaution to avoid potential UX problems.
+As you will see shortly,  the `timestamps` Collection should delete the author ID upon expiration, but you should take this extra precaution to avoid potential UX problems.

 Finally, if the `timestamps` Collection doesn't have the message author's ID (or if the author ID did not get deleted as planned), `.set()` the author ID with the current timestamp and create a `setTimeout()` to automatically delete it after the cooldown period has passed: